arthurfeeney/Marley-Accel/README.md

 configurations and provides a minimal GUI that plots your current settings to assist coniguration.

-#### Contributing

-This is a small project, so if you find an issue or want a feature added, feel free to let me know or make a pull request!

 #### Requirements

 There are only a few simple requirements for the driver: